 Keeping the Musculoskeletal System Healthy...Naturally

 We need a perfectly working musculoskeletal system to execute any movement, lift any weight and do it all pain free; now that's the challenge.
-A good place to start is the free book from The Healthy Back Institute shown below.
-Just click on the book cover to go to their site and claim the book.

 How do we keep the bones of our musculoskeletal system healthy without Fosamax, Boniva, Evista, Actonel, estrogen replacement therapy or any one of a hundred medications for bone problems?
 How do we keep joints flexible without corticosteroids or non-steroidal anti-inflammatory drugs?
 How do we keep our muscles intact and strong without a little help from the world of pharmacology?